Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 Using Nanonets for further processing of PDFs in bulk

-With the Nanonets PDF data extraction tool, upload invoices to automate processing.
-It identifies the layout, Key-Value Pairs, and extracts data fields like invoice number, date, vendor name, amount, etc. The information is compiled into a spreadsheet and exported to accounting software like QuickBooks.
+With the Nanonets, you just have to upload invoices.
+It does the rest: identifies the layout, Key-Value Pairs, and extracts data fields like invoice number, date, vendor name, amount, etc. The information is compiled into a spreadsheet and exported to accounting software like QuickBooks.
 No more tedious data entry or inaccurate records.

 Automatically extract data from Gmail attachments for streamlined processing